EnergyInnovation/eps-docs/docs/models/us.md

   * Updated onroad vehicle prices with data from the International Council on Clean Transportation
   * Correction to LULUCF emissions trajectory based on trends in the Greenhouse Gas Inventory
   * Updates to historical and projected global capacity of certain technologies used in endogenous learning calculations
+  * Updated to use EPA's NEEDS database for planned power plant retirements (replacing EIA)
   * Other minor data updates
 * New Graphs
   * Cumulative CO2e emissions and reductions (including and excluding land use)